I3C (bus): I3C Basic Specification

-After making the I3C 1.0 standard publicly accessible, the organization subsequently published the I3C Basic specification, a subset intended to be implementable by non-member organizations under a RAND-Z licence.
+After making the I3C 1.0 standard publicly accessible, the organization subsequently published the I3C Basic specification, a subset intended to be implementable by non-member organizations under a RAND-Z license.
 I3C Basic allows royalty-free implementation of I3C, and is intended for organizations that may view MIPI membership as a barrier for adoption.
 The basic version includes many of the protocol innovations in I3C 1.0, but lacks some of the potentially more difficult-to-implement ones such as the optional high data rate (HDR) modes like DDR.
 None the less the default SDR mode at up to 12.5 Mbit/s is a major speed/capacity improvement over I²C.

 I3C v1.1

 Published in December 2019, this specification is only available to MIPI members.

 I3C v1.1.1

 Published in June 2021, it has deprecated the terms "master/slave" and now uses the updated normative terms "controller/target."
 The technical definitions of such devices, and their roles on an I3C bus, remain unchanged.